Illumina Innovates with Rancher and Kubernetes

 To give an application access to S3, refer to the AWS documentation on Using an IAM Role to Grant Permissions to Applications Running on Amazon EC2 Instances.

-The list of all available snapshots for the cluster is available.
+The list of all available snapshots for the cluster is available in the Rancher UI.

 In the Global view, navigate to the cluster that you want to view snapshots.